Tousif-Rehman/Network-Traffic-Analysis-Using-Wireshark/README.md

 The project’s findings include observed packet details and interpretations of possible security threats.
 Full analysis and packet details are documented in [`findings.md`](./findings.md), which provides a summary of:
 1. **DNS Requests to Suspicious Domains**
 2. **High-Volume Data Transfers**
+3. **FTP Login Capture on Metasploitable**: Demonstrates how plaintext FTP credentials, such as those of the `msfadmin` user, can be intercepted during transmission.

 These findings illustrate basic traffic analysis techniques that can help in identifying potential cybersecurity threats in a network environment.